 - In colder weather, ‘atsukan’, or hot sake, is preferred, whereas in warmer weather, ‘reishu’, or chilled sake, is preferred.

-- If you want the premium experience, usually served at room temperature, go for the daiginjo or junmai daiginjo (premium grade).
+- If you want the premium experience, usually served at room temperature, go for the daiginjo or junmai daiginjo (at least 50% of rice is polishes = premium grade).
 The flavours are more complex, refined, delicate and balanced.
 If you’re after a boozy night out and want to spend as little as possible whilst still sampling some sake, go for the futsushu.

-If you are interested in tasting a lot of Sake in Japan, you can book this All-You-Can-Drink Sake Tour.
+If you are interested in tasting a lot of Sake in Japan, you can book this All-You-Can-Drink Sake Tour in Tokyo.

-The Best Sake In Japan – The Popular Sake Brands
+The Best Sake In Japan – The Popular Nihonshu Brands

 Of course, with any type of alcoholic beverage, there will always be a few brands that rise above and beyond the rest that produce consistently quality, well-received products that deserve some mention.
 Below are some of the most popular and famous brands of sake across Japan: